Some tools that are in use, are summarized here:

-The Danger Assessment is an instrument that helps to determine the level of danger an abused woman has of being killed by her intimate partner.
+The Danger Assessment is an instrument that helps to determine the level of danger for an abused woman of being killed by her intimate partner.

 There are two parts to the tool: a calendar and a 20-item scoring instrument.
 The calendar helps to assess severity and frequency of battering during the past year.
-The calendar portion was conceptualized as a way to raise the consciousness of the woman and reduce the denial and minimization of the abuse, especially since using a calendar increases accurate recall in other situations (Campbell, 1995; Ferraro et al., 1983).
+The calendar portion was conceptualised as a way to raise the woman’s consciousness and reduce the denial and minimisation of the abuse, especially since using a calendar increases accurate recall in other situations (Campbell, 1995; Ferraro et al., 1983).

 The 20-item instrument uses a weighted system to score yes/no responses to risk factors associated with intimate partner homicide.
 Some of the risk factors include past death threats, partner’s employment status, and partner’s access to a gun.

 The tool is currently available in English, Spanish, Canadian French and Brazilian Portuguese: https://www.dangerassessment.org/DATools.aspx

 A short four-item version called the Lethality Assessment has been developed for use by law enforcement officials responding to domestic violence calls.
 Women at high risk are then referred to advocates who have been trained in the Danger Assessment.